-THE study of the effects of pressure and temperature on material properties f L is fundamental.
-These studies are relevant to many problems in condensedmatter physics and chemistry, Earth and planetary sciences, and materials science and technology.
+THE STUDY of the effects of pressure and temperature on material properties is fundamental.
+These studies are relevant to many problems in condensed matter physics and chemistry, Earth and planetary sciences, and materials science and technology.

 In particular, high-pressure and high-temperature research is vitally important for studying the composition, thermal state and properties inside the Earth and other planets.
-Measurements of properties of rocks and plausible mantle and core mineral phases under appropriate conditions of pressure and temperature, together with the interrelationship of such data with geophysical and geochemical observations, are indispensable for the understanding and the modelling of planetary interiors.
+Rocks and plausible mantle materials are subjected to appropriate pressure and temperature conditions and their properties measured.
+These data, together with geophysical and geochemical observations, are indispensable for the understanding and modelling of planetary interiors.